-Your job now is to keep supplying consistent compelling content to strengthen your relationship with your fans and potential fans.
+Your job now during this phase of your musician’s marketing plan is to keep supplying consistent compelling content to strengthen your relationship with your fans and potential fans.

 Create alternate versions of your studio tracks: